TKDuff/Muddle/notes.md

 Currently each post circle diameter is around '0.4653' metres, so radius is 0.23265 meters Need to re-affirm this is for phone primarily, trying to get location on mobile device is hard and wrong So primarily for phones

+## 07-06-2024
+To check if two posts overlap, create a new post, find the lat long on the edge of the circle THen in client.js manually set the lat/long of the new posts created to that lat/long, Don't use the 'parseFloat(position.coords' in the 'SendtoServer' function

+Use these for ease
+long, lat
+-7.35761046409607,53.53674824756847